 Ethics—Maintain a high level of ethical standards both on and off duty.

 Hall/Room Assignment—RA staff will be placed to provide the best housing program possible for our residents.
 The capabilities, personality, and interests of each RA will be taken into consideration when specific assignments are made.
 RA hall assignments and placement are for an entire academic year.
-It should be noted that the Director of Residence Life can re-assign when/if necessary.
+It should be noted that the Dean of Students & Chief Housing Officer can re-assign when/if necessary.

 Meetings—Attend and participate in a weekly 1 hour staff meeting and a weekly half hour 1- on-1 meeting with your supervisor.
 Attend all other called residence life staff meetings/trainings.

 Mentor–Become acquainted with each resident as soon as possible.